themindfulbit/td/_content/1-episodes/2014-07-14-077-learning-vim-with-potatowire.md

 #### tmux - The Terminal Multiplexer

 [Tmux](http://tmux.sourceforge.net/) is a terminal multiplexer.
-That didn't mean much to me when I first read it, but the idea is that you have multiple terminal sessions in a single terminal window.
-You can organize these into *panes* by splitting the windows up, or into *windows*, which most of us would think of as tabs.
+That didn't mean much to me when I was first told that either, but the idea is that you can have multiple terminal sessions in a single terminal window or emulator.
+You can organize these into *panes* by splitting the windows into sections, or into *windows*, which most of us would think of as tabs.
 Another main feature is that you can *detach* from a session, and anything you have in progress will continue on while you are away.
-When you later *attach* back to your session, everything is set up as you left it even though you may have closed your terminal window, restarted your computer, or have decided to `ssh` in using your phone.
+When you later *attach* back to your session, everything is as you left it, even though you may have closed your terminal window, restarted your computer, or have decided to `ssh`-in using your phone.

-Much of the discussion went on to Vim, and tmux alone is worthy of its own show, but if this has piqued your interest, there are countless resources available online, from [basic](http://mutelight.org/practical-tmux) [crash courses](http://robots.thoughtbot.com/a-tmux-crash-course) to the [more exhaustive](http://www.openbsd.org/cgi-bin/man.cgi?query=tmux&sektion=1).
+Much of the discussion in the audio was devoted to Vim, and tmux alone is worthy of its own show, but if this has piqued your interest, there are countless resources available online, from [basic](http://mutelight.org/practical-tmux) [crash courses](http://robots.thoughtbot.com/a-tmux-crash-course) to the [more exhaustive](http://www.openbsd.org/cgi-bin/man.cgi?query=tmux&sektion=1).
 While I do [wonder about the cost](http://twitter.com/potatowire/status/442691860629565441), the [Pragpub tmux book](http://pragprog.com/book/bhtmux/tmux) is a very good way to go from zero to tmux-functional in a couple days.
-In case you're wondering, i remained too cheap to buy it, but a [friend](https://twitter.com/themindfulbit) gave it to me, and I can personally vouch for it as a good starting point.
+In case you're wondering, I remained too cheap to buy it, but a [friend](https://twitter.com/themindfulbit) gave it to me, and I can personally vouch for it as a good starting point.

 #### Vim - Everything Improved

-Now, those of you who know Vim know that it isn't very easy to switch to Vim without forethought.
+Now, those of you familiar with Vim know that it isn't very easy to switch to without significant forethought.
 For starters, it is ugly right out of the box.
-Second of all, once you look at the ugly window and try to type something, say, "hello world," you will actually see this:
+Really ugly.
+Second of all, once you try to type something into the ugly window, say, "hello world," you will actually see this:

 {{ theme:partial src="image" show="{{ number }}" title="Windows version, so even uglier" file="vim-1st.jpg" }}